ap29600/dama-rs/README.md

 - [x] correctly render hardcoded components
 - [x] parse components from a `json` file at startup
-- [ ] interact with provided scripts
+- [X] interact with provided scripts
   - [x] execute commands (e.g. change brightness with a slider)
-  - [ ] get values back from commands (e.g. set the correct value for the brightness slider at startup)
+  - [X] get values back from commands (e.g. set the correct value for the brightness slider at startup)
 - [ ] add support for image widgets
+- [ ] add support for checkbox widgets
 - [ ] style the layout in a sensible way
   - [ ] allow setting names for tabs
   - [ ] move the tab list to the side